 \section{Gorenstein cohomological dimension under changes of groups}

 In this section, we intend to compare the Gorenstein cohomological dimensions of different groups.

 Let $\mathcal{S}$ be a collection of pairs $(G, R)$ of groups and coefficient rings.
-We define an order on $\mathcal{S}$ as follows.
+We define a partial order on $\mathcal{S}$ as follows.
 One might consider ``Gcd'' as an assignment of invariants for such pairs.

 \begin{definition} Let $G$ and $H$ be groups, $R$ and $S$ be coefficient rings.
-For the pairs of groups and rings, we have $(H, S)\leq (G, R)$ if and only if $H\leq G$ and $S\geq R$, that is, $H$ is a subgroup of $G$ and $S$ is an extension ring of $R$. \end{definition}
+For the pairs of groups and rings, we have $(H, S)\leq (G, R)$ provided that $H$ is a subgroup of $G$ and $S$ is an extension ring of $R$; symbolically, $H\leq G$ and $S\geq R$. \end{definition}